fooplugins/foogallery/README.txt

 4. Frontend example with default template
 5. Album Edit Page

+== Upgrade Notice ==

+Update now to support FooVideo and many other improvements!

 == Changelog ==

+= 1.2.6 =
+* CSS load optimizations
+* Updates and tweaks on all built-in gallery templates
+* More robust extension loading
+* More robust upgrades to FooBox PRO
+* Improved copy-to-clipboard
+* Added more hover effects
+* Support for FooVideo

 = 1.2.5 =
 * Fix for extensions being empty